bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-4">5.4 CSS Floats - Part 1 (6:53)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In lesson 2, we&apos;re
+<p>In lesson 2, we&apos;re
 finally going to start to learn how to move stuff around your page.
 I&apos;d like to start with this little tupperware full of plastic toys.
 If you remember bath time toys, move it around on the surface of water.
 As you move one, you tend to create waves or bump into the other ones and move them.
 This is a nice analogy for some of the headaches people get into with understanding floats.
-Floats are a very simple thing.
-You move them either left or right on a page, and you take the HTML box and move it left or right.
+Floats are a very simple thing.</p>

+<p>You move them either left or right on a page, and you take the HTML box
+and move it left or right.
 As you do that, you may move something else that is floating on that page.
 That&apos;s something to keep in mind.
 But other than that, it&apos;s really not that complicated.
 Things just move left or right.
-Here I have this little goose and I floated it to the right and you&apos;ll see moving things around the page, everything wraps around it.
-That&apos;s the idea here.
+Here I have this little goose and I floated it to the right and you&apos;ll see moving things around the page, everything wraps around it.</p>

+<p>That&apos;s the
+idea here.
 Let&apos;s go with float number 3.
 Here, as I have a couple of things floating, you&apos;ll see they jump top or bottom if there&apos;s enough space for them to float properly.
 Let&apos;s start with the basics.
-The float CSS property specifies that an element should be taken from the normal flow and placed along the left or right side of its container, where text and inline elements will wrap around it.
-Floating element is one where the compound value of float is not none, not as easy straightforward, but you can click on Mozilla there.
+The float CSS property specifies that an element should be taken from the normal flow and placed along the left or right side of its container, where text and inline elements will wrap around it.</p>

+<p>Floating element is one where the compound
+value of float is not none, not as easy straightforward, but you can click on Mozilla there.
 You basically go in to CSS, you grab block element.
 It&apos;s not going to be
 an inline element, like a attribute or a specific inline like an EM.
 Things like a p, h1, those types of block elements.
-What a block element is something that creates a block.
-There we have block elements, each one of these is grabbing a block.
+What a block element is something that creates a block.</p>

+<p>There we have block elements, each one
+of these is grabbing a block.
 You&apos;ll see this h1, it&apos;s block is not reduced in size, so it goes all the way across the page up here.
 Whereas these ones,
 I&apos;ve used CSS to shrink the size so that they can float next to each other.
 Popping this open, this is the block they create.
-The content area, the padding the borders and the margin, we talked about that last week.
-You can left, right, or you can set it back to none.
+The content area, the padding the borders and the margin, we talked about that last week.</p>

+<p>You can left, right, or you
+can set it back to none.
 Float property cause elements to move as far as possible to the left or right and this is that far as possible means they&apos;re bumping into other floated items, trying to go to the left or right.
 Always provide a width with a floated element.
 If you don&apos;t have a width, remember naturally, HTML elements will take up 100% width of the page so if you have it left or right, it doesn&apos;t matter it&apos;s going all the way from left to right.
 You need to actually reduce that width from 100% so that it can actually look like it&apos;s floating.
-Floating elements behave like block elements as they are block elements.
-Margins do not collapse like they do on a standard block element basically, tops and bottoms, they will stack on top of each other, which is a subtle little thing, but we&apos;ll play
+Floating elements behave like block elements as they are block elements.</p>

+<p>Margins do not collapse
+like they do on a standard block element basically, tops and bottoms, they will stack on top of each other, which is a subtle little thing, but we&apos;ll play